thirdtruck/sweet-turnips/JOURNAL.md

 That said, I still don't like how sprite modifiers are handled right now.
 Let's see if we can improve on that.

 Phew!
 That was a lot of refactoring but I like how handling feels now.
 More ergonomic.

+Phew again!
+Did more refactoring and I feel all the better for it.
+Good move!
+Tickles my craftsperson itch.